 According to Eileen, Norwich churches are no longer good at deliverance.
 Her 45-year-old son, Matt Richards, agrees.
 For this reason, he founded the Radical Church—the one where I'm sitting in next to Eileen.
 Matt's movement joins an undercurrent of subversive churches running through the city.
 So how do you run a radical Christian campaign in a city with so few Christians?

 Well, some would disagree that Norwich's Christian population has dwindled.
-Bishop of Norwich Graham James contested a census back in 2011, telling the BBC that Norwich is "a centre of vibrant Christianity today".
+Bishop of Norwich Graham James contested a census back in 2011, telling the BBC that Norwich is "a center of vibrant Christianity today."
 Richard George, of Norwich's Cornerstone Church, backs the Bishop.
-"Many churches, not necessarily the traditional churches, are growing rather than shrinking", he says.
+"Many churches, not necessarily the traditional churches, are growing rather than shrinking," he says.
 "I don't really know what happened with that survey...
 I don't think that's a true resemblance of reality."
 Richards' church rejects tradition; they have no set meeting day or time, choosing to move elusively throughout the city.
-Similarly, a representative from Burn 24-7 Norwich, a movement that meets for six, 12 or 24 hours for non-stop worship and prayer, shares Richard's scepticism.
+Similarly, a representative from Burn 24-7 Norwich, a movement that meets for six, 12, or 24 hours for non-stop worship and prayer, shares Richard's skepticism.

 But, according to church minister and professor of quantitative social geography Richard Harris, the census may have underestimated a lack of religion in England and Wales.
 "The 25 percent in the 2011 census is likely to be an under-estimate: the 2011 and 2014 British Social Attitudes Surveys suggest the figure is closer to 50 percent."
 An Ipsos Mori survey analysed by the Guardian in 2014 seems to land in a similar area, with 59 percent of the UK's overall population self-identifying as Christian.